-The formal establishment of the Church of England as a national church independent of the Pope, was the work of King Henry VIII in the third decade of the sixteenth Century.
-Its origins were political, but under Queen Elizabeth, Anglicanism as a doctrinal system distinguishable from that of other communions, both Catholic and Protestant, emerged.
+The formal establishment of the Church of England as a national church independent of the Pope, was the work of King Henry VIII in the third decade of the 16th century.
+Its origins were political but under Queen Elizabeth Anglicanism as a doctrinal system distinguishable from that of other communions, both Catholic and Protestant, emerged.
 Its liturgical and doctrinal formularies – the Book of Common Prayer and the Thirty Nine Articles – in their settled form, date from Elizabeth’s reign.
 Although it took a century of controversy and conflict culminating in the English Civil War, the final settlement which followed the Restoration of King Charles II remained true to its Elizabethan Settlement.

 While elements of Church life in pre-reformation England anticipate some later, specifically Anglican, features, Anglicanism as such originates at the Reformation.
 At the same time it is a development out of, not a reaction against, historic English Christianity.